ofca/CollectionLoader/README.md

 `CollectionLoader::addPath()` method, adds directory to loader from witch class/interface definitions will be read.

 `CollectionLoader::handler()` handles reading cache file, if cache file does not exists - will be build.

+## Notice

+In some cases, especialy when complex dependencies occour, due PHP error CollectionLoader should be supported by oridinary autoloading class.
+Eg.

+	namespace bar {
+        class Bar extends \foo\Foo {}
+    }

+    namespace foo {
+       class Foo implements \yada\Yada {}
+    }

+    namespace yada {
+       interface Yada {}
+    }

+This construction will throw error - PHP can not find \foo\Foo class.
+There are only two solutions - remove \yada\Yada dependency or use external autoloader.